Scientists said claims about China creating the coronavirus were misleading. They went viral anyway.

 Yan defends her work

 Yan said in her interview with The Post that Zenodo’s openness is what drove her decision to use the site.
-She had initially submitted her paper to bioRxiv because, as a researcher whose work has appeared in Nature, the Lancet Infectious Diseases and other traditional publications, she knew that this preprint server would appear more legitimate to other scientists.
+She had initially submitted her paper to bioRxiv because as a researcher whose work has appeared in Nature, the Lancet Infectious Diseases and other traditional publications, she knew that this preprint server would appear more legitimate to other scientists.

 Yan has a medical degree from Xiangya Medical College of Central South University and a PhD in ophthalmology from Southern Medical University — both in China — and was a postdoctoral fellow at the University of Hong Kong, she said.
 That university announced she was no longer affiliated with it in July, following an initial appearance on Fox News, saying in a statement that her claim about the origin of the coronavirus “has no scientific basis but resembles hearsay.”

 After she fled Hong Kong, she harbored deep suspicions about that government’s potential to block publication of her work, she said.
-When she checked BioRxiv 48 hours after making her submission, the site appeared to have gone offline, Yan said.
+When she checked bioRxiv 48 hours after making her submission, the site appeared to have gone offline, Yan said.
 Fearing the worst, she withdrew the paper and uploaded it to Zenodo.

 Sever, the bioRxiv co-founder, said he could not comment on an individual submission but said that, despite occasional glitches, he was aware of no “prolonged outage” on the site during mid-September and no sign that the Chinese, or anyone else, had hacked it.

 For Yan’s paper on Zenodo, she did not list an academic affiliation, as is customary for research.
-Instead she listed the Rule of Law Society and Rule of Law Foundation, which are New York-based nonprofit groups founded by exiled Chinese billionaire Guo Wengui, a close associate of Bannon, who in 2018 was announced as chairman of the Rule of Law Society.
+Instead, she listed the Rule of Law Society and Rule of Law Foundation, which are New York-based nonprofit groups founded by exiled Chinese billionaire Guo Wengui, a close associate of Bannon, who in 2018 was announced as chairman of the Rule of Law Society.
 When Bannon was arrested on fraud charges in August, he was aboard Guo’s 150-foot yacht, off the coast of Connecticut.
-(President Trump last month pardoned Bannon, his former campaign chairman and White House chief strategist).
+(President Donald Trump last month pardoned Bannon, his former campaign chairman and White House chief strategist).

 Yan said she listed the Rule of Law entities out of respect for what she said was their work helping dissidents in China, and that they paid for her flight from Hong Kong and provided a resettlement stipend while she largely lives off her savings.
 She said her work is independent, and she rejected notions that Bannon was helping her spread political claims.